strimzi/strimzi-kafka-oauth/README.md

 By default, the gathering and exporting of metrics is disabled.
 Metrics are available to get an insight into the performance and failures during token validation, authorization operations and client authentication to the authorization server.
 You can also monitor the authorization server requests by background services such as refreshing of JWKS keys and refreshing of grants when `KeycloakAuthorizer` is used.

-You can enable metrics for token validation, and keycloak authorization on the Kafka broker or for client authentication on the client by setting the following JAAS option to `true`:
+You can enable metrics for token validation, and `KeycloakAuthorizer` on the Kafka broker or for client authentication on the client by setting the following JAAS option to `true`:
 - `oauth.enable.metrics` (e.g.: "true")

-You can also enable metrics only for keycloak authorization by setting an analogous option in Kafka broker's `server.properties` file:
+You can also enable metrics only for `KeycloakAuthorizer` by setting an analogous option in Kafka broker's `server.properties` file:
 - `strimzi.authorization.enable.metrics` (e.g.: "true")

-If `OAUTH_ENABLE_METRICS` env variable is set or if `oauth.enable.metrics` system property is set, that will also enable the metrics for keycloak authorization (as well as for token validation, and client authentication).
+If `OAUTH_ENABLE_METRICS` env variable is set or if `oauth.enable.metrics` system property is set, that will also enable the metrics for `KeycloakAuthorizer` (as well as for token validation, and client authentication).

 The OAuth metrics ignores the Kafka `metric.reporters` option in order to prevent automatically instantiating double instances of reporters.
 Most reporters may expect that they are singleton object and may not function properly in multiple copies.
 Instead, there is `strimzi.oauth.metric.reporters` option where the reporters that support multiple copies can be specified for the purpose of metrics integration: